camunda/camunda-docs-manual/content/reference/rest/process-definition/get-activity-statistics.md

 ---

-Retrieves runtime statistics of a given process definition grouped by activities.
+Retrieves runtime statistics of a given process definition, grouped by activities.
 These statistics include the number of running activity instances, optionally the number of failed jobs and also optionally the number of incidents either grouped by incident types or for a specific incident type.<br/>
 __Note:__ This does not include historic data.